8ft0/study-guide/docs/index.md

 - **Sample Quizzes with Answers:** Test your knowledge with our comprehensive quizzes, complete with detailed answers to enhance your understanding.
 - **Example Coding Challenges:** Prepare for coding interviews with real-world challenges and reference solutions to guide your learning.
-- **Cheatsheets:** Access concise, well-organized cheatsheets for quick reference, covering essential commands and concepts in Linux, Bash, and Python.
+- **Studysheets:** Access concise, well-organized studysheets for quick reference, covering essential commands and concepts in Linux, Bash, and Python.

 Start preparing today and boost your confidence for your upcoming technical interviews!